upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

     :width: 400 px
     :alt: NPG Lite Flasher Serial Flash Complete

-   7. Restart your device, Unplug the USB cable, toggle the NPG Lite’s power switch off and then on, and your board will now boot into the new Serial firmware.
+   7. Restart your device : Unplug the USB cable, toggle the NPG Lite’s power switch OFF and then ON, and your board will now boot into the new Serial firmware.

   .. tab-item:: WiFi